 Adapting The Host which should not be confused with the South Korean monster movie The Host (2006), which has also been touted for an English-language remake is Andrew Niccol, a New Zealand-born director of some genre interest.
-As director/writer, Niccols films are usually strong conceptual works of science-fiction such as Gattaca (1997), S1m0ne (2002), In Time (2011), and the non-genre likes of Lord of War (2005) and Good Kill (2014), as well as his screenplay for The Truman Show (1998).
+As director/writer, Niccols films are usually strong conceptual works of science-fiction such as Gattaca (1997), S1m0ne (2002), In Time (2011) and Anon (2018), as well as the non-genre likes of Lord of War (2005) and Good Kill (2014), plus his screenplay for The Truman Show (1998).

 Stephenie Meyer and Andrew Niccol feel like mismatched talents.
 He is a strong conceptual writer who finds great joy in creating worlds based around one essential change from the familiar where people are judged based on their genetics, where time is literally money, of someone who is the subject of a massive reality tv show without knowing it and exploring the credible possibilities of such a world.
 By contrast, Stephenie Meyer is a teen romance writer.
 Though she dabbles in the fantastic genre and writes about vampires and alien body snatchers, her films are primarily and solely concerned with the heroines romantic conundrums which in both cases, here and in the Twilight series, seem to involve her being caught between two equally desirable guys and unable to make a decision which way to go with before Meyer solves the issue for her with a set of improbable deus ex machina resolutions.
 Meyer writes romances that borrow fantastic elements, not stories that ever engage with the themes she uses on a conceptual level.
 I had the dreadful expectation that The Host would end up as a version of Invasion of the Body Snatchers (1956) conducted as a teen romance.
 (Meyer and Niccol even seem at diametrically opposed poles on the political spectrum while she is a conservative who favours chastity and marriage before sex, Niccol is a liberal who makes wonderfully subversive films like In Time that seem to act like manifestos for the Occupy movement and advocates robbing the rich and redistributing wealth).